Growing Guide: Spanish Lime

 Young trees are hardy only to 32°F. Cold hardiness gradually improves with age, and very old trees may withstand 20°F, although small branches and leaves will be killed.

-Grown from seed and ready to fruit in about 5 years.
+Our Spanish Lime is grown from seed and capable to fruit in about 5 years.